Unique Things to Do in Crete in October: Crete in the Fall!

 GREECE - CRETE - IERAPETRA - CRETE IN OCTOBER

 October is one of my favorite months to discover Crete, while the weather is mild and the extreme heat subsides, the sea is still fairly warm for your swim, and crowds of tourists definitely stop being a problem.
-In this article I will tell you why you should visit Crete in October and what are the best things to do in Crete during the Fall.

-Disclaimer: Posts include affiliate links to products or services.
-I might earn a commission if you make a purchase, at no extra cost to you.
+Posts include affiliate links to products or services.
+I might earn a commission if you make a purchase.

-Everything you Need to Know about Visiting Crete in October
+Everything You Need to Know about Visiting Crete in October

-A quick guide to the best hotels in Crete
+🛎️ Find the best hotels in Crete here

 Why You Should Book a Trip to Crete in October